 The paediatric trauma team arrives.
 There’s a quick round of introductions, and stickers are put on, with roles allocated.
-Someone is allocated to be at door for crowd control.
+Someone is allocated to be at the door for crowd control.

 The resuscitation is quiet.
-Communication is closed-loop. with a shared collective mindset.
+Communication is closed-loop, with a shared collective mindset.

 A hole in a ventricle is identified at thoracotomy and occluded with a finger.
 Then the patient is rapidly moved to the operating theatre.

 The resuscitation bay is cleared, and you gather your team for a hot debrief.

 Hot debriefs are clearly valued by experienced ED staff and help reduce emotional toil.
 They lead to increased team cohesion and are often best led by people involved in the event.
 They are a judgement-free session focussing on events that occurred.

 Stop for 5 is a simple hot debrief model.
 The debriefer starts by simply asking, “Is everyone ok?”
 If the team feel ready, the debrief continues and states: